How To Clean A Cooker Hood

 As surfaces go, glass is a great deal more delicate than steel.
 Blemishes are much easier to inflict, and once they’re there, they’ll show up far more clearly.

 Bicarbonate of soda is just as useful when it comes to cleaning a glass cooker hood.
-It’s harsh enough to clean off that caked-on grease, yet not so harsh that it’ll destroy the glass.
-Mix a couple of heaped teaspoons into a bowl with boiling water, and use the soft cloth to wipe your new solution over the hood.
+It’s harsh enough to clean off that caked-on grease, yet not so harsh that it will destroy the glass.
+Mix a couple of heaped teaspoons into a bowl with boiling water, and use a soft cloth to wipe your new solution over the hood.
 Start with the top, and then move onto the underside.
-You can use your paper towels to remove the solution as you go.
+You can use your paper towels to dry it off as you go.

 If you’ve done this correctly, the offending grease should be all but eradicated - but our job isn’t quite done.
 Next, apply a layer of glass cleaner and wipe with your jay-cloth.
 At this point, many suggest adding a layer of baby oil in order to achieve that immaculate shine, and remove any remaining fingerprints.

 Whichever style of cooker hood you’ve got, it will come with a metal grease filter.
 This mesh is designed to catch grease particles.
 Over time, grease will accumulate to the point that it becomes dangerous.
 While many other sorts of filter are designed to be removed and replaced, grease filters are designed to be cleaned regularly.